Fisher named regional president of APG Media of Southern Minnesota

-Adams Publishing Group, the parent company of the Faribault Daily News and its sister papers in the region, has announced the appointment of Steve Fisher as the regional president of APG Media of Southern Minnesota.
+Adams Publishing Group, the parent company of The Kenyon Leader and its sister papers in the region, has announced the appointment of Steve Fisher as the regional president of APG Media of Southern Minnesota.

-Fisher, who most recently spent 18 years with Woodward Communication Inc. of Dubuque, Iowa, will assume his new duties with APG on Tuesday.
+Fisher, who most recently spent 18 years with Woodward Communication Inc. of Dubuque, Iowa, assumed his new duties with APG on Tuesday.

 “I’m an advocate of community building,” Fisher said of the role of newspapers in the community.